 The call for proposals is now closed.
 We thank all the participants for their application.

 Reminder: The “Changing Artic” programme recruits students on a annual basis.
-The next call will be issued on summer 2020.
-Furthermore, SPI also offers funding towards the participation of students in summer schools and maritime universities linked to polar topics.
+Furthermore, SPI also offers funding towards the participation of students in field and summer schools linked to polar topics.

 Project description, 2019-2020

-Thanks to SPI, the programme “Changing Arctic” is now open to eligible Master students affiliated to any Swiss institution of higher education.
-If you are interested in participating in an expedition heading to the Barents Sea or conducting some field work on the Yamal Peninsula along the notoriously famous “Death Road”, have a look at the programme description below and participate in the call for proposals.
+Thanks to SPI, the programme “Changing Arctic” is open to eligible Master's students affiliated to any Swiss institution of higher education.
+If you are interested in participating in an expedition heading to the Barents Sea or conducting some field work on the Yamal Peninsula along the notoriously famous “Death Road”, have a look at the programme description below and participate in the next call for proposals.

-Geneva Global is an interdisciplinary program aiming at creating a hands-on and site-specific learning environments, based on international cooperation and a conversation between different academic fields.
-The central element of the program is the fieldwork in the Russian Arctic.
+Changing Arctic is an interdisciplinary programme aiming at creating a hands-on and site-specific learning environment, based on international cooperation and a conversation between different academic fields.
+The central element of the programme is the fieldwork in the Russian Arctic.
 This region, undergoing dramatic environmental and political changes captured by the label “Hot Arctic” raises critical societal questions that are beyond the reach of isolated disciplines or national scientific establishments.

-The premises of the program is that recognizing and tackling with such issues is as a key element of professionalizing experience.
-Our fieldwork focuses on specific problems related to climate change in the region of study which are defined in collaboration between Swiss researches, local universities, and administrative partners.
-The program is open to Master students in all academic disciplines, from both social and natural sciences, including history, law and Slavic languages, as well as physical sciences, environmental sciences, and mathematics.
+The premise of the programme is that recognizing and tackling such issues is as a key element of professionalizing experience.
+Our fieldwork focuses on specific problems related to climate change in the region of study which are defined in collaboration between Swiss researchers, local universities, and administrative partners.
+The program is open to Master's students in all academic disciplines, from both social and natural sciences, including history, law and Slavic languages, as well as physical sciences, environmental sciences and mathematics.

 Three Swiss universities (EPFL, UNIGE, and UNIL) launched the project in 2015.
 The main ambition was to provide the students of these institutions with an opportunity to complement their professional education by considering the implication of one major problem of global relevance, namely the “changing arctic”, in a different national context and outside of the traditional university settings — the classroom and the laboratory.

-The idea that working in the globalized world demands understanding of promises and challenges of international cooperation drives the program.
+The idea that working in the globalised world demands understanding of promises and challenges of international cooperation drives the programme.
 Accordingly, it is structured as a series of partnerships with Russian institutions and centered on experience of the Russian academic, but also social and cultural, milieus.
 The interdisciplinary approach, the multicultural context and the professionalizing fieldwork provide an outstanding learning environment.